 - Practical Ideas for Evaluating Speech-Language Pathologists

-Colorado’s teacher perception surveys are being developed by the Colorado Education Initiative and piloted in diverse districts across the state during the 2012-13 school year.
-If demonstrated to be a valid and reliable means of collecting evidence about principal performance, the Colorado Department of Education plans to offer the surveys to districts that may voluntarily choose to use them to evaluate and support principals.
+Colorado’s teacher perception surveys were developed by the Colorado Education Initiative.
+These surveys are offered to districts that may voluntarily choose to use them to evaluate and support principals.

-Colorado is developing and piloting a student perception survey for three purposes:
+The Colorado Education Initiative developed a student perception survey for three purposes: